-FSU Childcare & Early Learning Programs are accredited by the National Academy of Early Childhood Programs, a Division of the National Association for the Education of Young Children, and operate 44 weeks of the year on the academic calendar.
-Both centers provide high quality, early education and care to 70 children and their families.
+FSU Childcare and Early Learning Program's centers are accredited by the National Academy of Early Childhood Programs, a Division of the National Association for the Education of Young Children.
+The center operate 44 weeks of the year on the University's academic calendar.
+Both centers provide high quality, early education and care to 96 children and their families.
 Each center has a director and professional teachers all with Bachelors or advanced degrees.
 The assistant teachers are typically students at FSU, many pursuing advanced degrees, in a wide variety of majors and interests which enriches our centers.

 Beginning in the Fall semester of 2009 through the Summer semester of 2010, the building that provided preschool children with early education and care for 50 years was renovated.
 Most recently known as the Alumni Village Child Development Center, the building at 169 Herlong Drive was transformed from a late 1950's vintage building to a modern child care facility.
 On August 23, 2010, the new center opened as "The FSU Children's Center".Serves: 36 preschoolers ages 2.5 to 5 years